While they can both help relieve hip pain, there is a difference between hip resurfacing and hip replacement surgery.

 Eventually, hip pain can affect your psyche.
 You might start declining invitations from friends or family to go places because of the long walk required or lack of places to sit.
 You might limit playing with your kids because of the pain.
 You might even stop exercising because of the hip pain.

 Types of Hip Treatment

-What is a Hip Replacement?
+What Is a Hip Replacement?

-“A total hip replacement is when I remove a femoral head (the ball of the hip joint) and then implant a femoral stem into the thigh with a new smaller ceramic femoral head and implant a metallic shell with a liner into the acetabulum (the socket of the hip joint),” says Dr. Shah.
+“A total hip replacement is when I remove a femoral head (the ball of the hip joint) and then implant a femoral stem into the thigh with a new smaller ceramic femoral head, and implant a metallic shell with a liner into the acetabulum (the socket of the hip joint),” says Dr. Shah.

-What is Hip Resurfacing?
+What Is Hip Resurfacing?

-“Also, hip resurfacing offers a lower chance of dislocation because the femoral cap is larger and more anatomic.
-Hip resurfacing is a technically demanding surgery with a small margin for error that only a few surgeons in the Chicagoland area perform.
+“Also, hip resurfacing offers a lower chance of dislocation because the femoral cap is larger and more anatomic,” adds Dr. Shah.
+“Hip resurfacing is a technically-demanding surgery with a small margin for error that only a few hip surgeons in the Chicagoland area perform.
 For this reason, most surgeons that perform hip resurfacing also perform total hip replacements.”

 Why Not Perform Hip Resurfacing on Every Patient?

-“You should not have a hip resurfacing if you have a metal allergy or sensitivity, kidney problems, weaker bones, smaller bones, abnormal anatomy, significant leg length difference or are not highly active.
-In these cases, a total hip replacement may be a better option for you.
+“You should not have a hip resurfacing if you have a metal allergy or sensitivity, kidney problems, weaker bones, smaller bones, abnormal anatomy, significant leg length difference, or are not highly active.
+In these cases, a total hip replacement may be a better option for you.”

-Get Relief from Your Hip Pain Today
+Get Relief From Your Hip Pain Today

 Hip Care and Treatment at IBJI